miguelgonzalezcruz/maite-react-app/README.md

 ### `Project Stages`

-1. Front and back code + Registration + Login
+1. Front and back code + Registration + Login --> Done
-2. Upload to a live server + domain
+2. Upload to a live server + domain --> Done
-3. Admin to be able to upload furniture with pricing (+ delete it) + User be able to book furniture
+3. CRM API implementation --> Done
-4. CRM API implementation
+4. Responsive Design --> Done
-5. Responsive Design
+5. Admin to be able to upload furniture with pricing (+ delete it) + User be able to book furniture

 ### `Backend Code`